Sqli digital experience

 It is essential to effectively analyse the existing situation and gain a clear view of reality, in order to give the project a chance of success.
 This exploratory phase will often help you highlight the added value of your project and support its reason for being.

-When?: major milestones in the timeline
+When?
+Major milestones in the timeline

 • Have you identified the main phases?